trteodor/RC5-TSOP2236-STM32F1/README.md

 /*How use it?
 *  Its easy, follow this steps:
 *  1. Call "RC5_IR_EXTI_GPIO_ReceiveAndDecodeFunction" function on evry falling edge of the Input PIN.
 For example from External interrupt
+*  							Its really important to remember about falling edge!
 *  2. Call The "RC5_100usTimer" function exactly every 100us
 *  3. Create New global RC5Struct object or allocate memory for this object in your main function/file
 *  4. Call Init Function in main with pointer to object created in step 3